kubrayesilkaya/MITRE-ATT-CK-MVC-PROJECT-/README.md

 # MITRE ATT&CK MVC PROJECT

-## This website is an MVC Project designed for Mitre Attack cyber security testing.
+## This website is a MVC Project designed for Mitre Attack cyber security tests.

  ### There are 2 controllers in the project, HomeController and TestController.